Dr Emma Katz — scroll down this link to find her podcasts. Her blog: Decoding Coercive Control.

 What’s OK at Home (WOAH) website

-by Domestic Violence Resource Centre Victoria, Melbourne AU.
+By Domestic Violence Resource Centre Victoria, Melbourne, Australia.

 When Kids Blame The Victim Too